 To inquire about this program:

-LMU's Criminology and Criminal Justice program provides a comprehensive understanding of the criminal justice system, justice ethics, critical evaluation of criminal justice policy, and theories of crime and victimization.
-Students gain the knowledge and experience for a career in law enforcement, court administration, corrections, probation and parole, private industry or advanced study in a graduate program or law school.
+LMU's Criminology and Criminal Justice program provides a comprehensive understanding of the criminal justice system.
+Students examine theories of crime and victimization, learn how to critical evaluate criminal justice policies, and explore justice ethics.
+Students graduate from the program with the knowledge and experience necessary for careers in law enforcement, court administration, corrections, probation and parole, private industry or advanced study in a graduate program or law school.